 We are a medical device company with approvals to commercially launch our product, the Maestro Rechargeable System, in the United States, Australia, the European Economic Area and other countries that recognize the European CE Mark.
 We are focused on the design and development of devices that use neuroblocking technology to treat obesity, metabolic diseases and other gastrointestinal disorders.
-Our proprietary neuroblocking technology, which we refer to as VBLOC therapy, is designed to intermittently block the vagus nerve using high frequency, low energy, electrical impulses.
+Our proprietary neuroblocking technology, which we refer to as vBloc Therapy, is designed to intermittently block the vagus nerve using high frequency, low energy, electrical impulses.
+We have a limited operating history and only recently received U.S. Food and Drug Administration (FDA) approval to sell our product in the United States.
+In addition, we have regulatory approval to sell our product in Australia, the European Economic Area and other countries that recognize the European CE Mark and do not have any other source of revenue.
+We were incorporated in Minnesota on December 19, 2002 and later reincorporated in Delaware on July 22, 2004.
+We have devoted substantially all of our resources to the development and commercialization of our Maestro Rechargeable System.